Find out when the next election is taking place in Sarasota County and in which precinct you vote by clicking on the links below:

 - Avoid any long lines (and parking lot confusion) at the polls on Election Day.

 - If something disrupts your schedule on Election Day, you know your vote has been counted

 - Stop campaign phone calls – Submit your ballot early and public data will indicate you have already voted

 An absentee ballot may be requested from the Supervisor of Elections (SOE)

-Be sure to allow adequate time per the guidelines as the ballot request form must be returned by mail or FAX no later than 5:00 PM six days prior to an election (the Wednesday before the election).
+Be sure to allow adequate time per the guidelines as the ballot request form must be returned no later than 5:00 PM six days prior to an election (the Wednesday before the election).

 Once you receive your absentee ballot, follow the instructions carefully and return the ballot as soon as possible.